Umdeutung paper

 (Über quantentheoretische Umdeutung kinematischer und mechanischer Beziehungen), also known as the Umdeutung (reinterpretation) paper, was a breakthrough article in quantum mechanics written by Werner Heisenberg, which was published in Zeitschrift für Physik in July 1925.

-In his article, Heisenberg argued for a re-interpretation of quantum theory that only cared about observable parameters such as transition probabilities or frequencies created by quantum jumps, thus ignoring the unobservable parameters of electron orbits.
-This resulted in Heisenberg using two indices for position, corresponding to initial and final states of quantum jumps.
+In his article, Heisenberg described a new framework for quantum theory that was focused exclusively on observable parameters, parameters that could be measured in scientific experiments, such as transition probabilities or frequencies associated with quantum jumps in spectral lines.
+This contrasted with earlier quantum theories that focused on unobservable parameters, like the position or velocity of electrons in electron orbits.
+In contrast to other quantum theories, Heisenberg assumed that issues stemmed from the kinematics (how position and velocity were defined) in the old quantum theory, not classical equations of motion.

+Mathematically, Heisenberg used two indices for his reinterpretation of position, corresponding to initial and final states of quantum jumps.
+In addition, Heisenberg introduced non-commutative operators in a new multiplication rule, i.e. generally $A B \neq B A$ for quantum quantities $A$ and $B$.
+This insight would later become the basis for Heisenberg's uncertainty principle.
 Heisenberg used his framework to successfully explain the energy levels of a one-dimensional anharmonic oscillator.

-Mathematically, Heisenberg showed the need of non-commutative operators.
-This insight would later become the basis for Heisenberg's uncertainty principle.

-This article was followed by the paper by Max Born and Pascual Jordan of the same year, and by the 'three-man paper' (Dreimännerarbeit) by Born, Heisenberg and Jordan in 1926.
-These articles laid the groundwork for matrix mechanics that would come to substitute old quantum theory, becoming the first mathematical formulation of quantum mechanics.
-Heisenberg received the Nobel Prize in Physics in 1932 for his work on developing quantum mechanics.
+The Umdeutung paper was followed by another paper by Max Born and Pascual Jordan in 1925 that built on the Umdeutung paper's conceptual framework, and by the 'three-man paper' (Dreimännerarbeit) by Born, Heisenberg and Jordan in 1926.
+These articles described matrix mechanics that would come to substitute old quantum theory.
+It was the first mature mathematical formulation of quantum mechanics.

+For his work on developing quantum mechanics, Heisenberg received the Nobel Prize in Physics in 1932.